We are certain that we’ve never heard anyone utter the phrase,

 - Older browsers

 With all of these possibilities, is there really anything the average user can do to improve the speed at which they experience the web?
 You can bet your bandwidth there are options.
+Read our tips below if you want to enjoy epically fast web browsing.

 Use tabs instead of windows, but don’t get crazy.
 Almost all major browser versions support tabs.
 Using tabs provides a quicker web experience than pages because tabs allow users to locate and switch between content easily, while windows can become hidden or obstructed.
 Multiple tabs in one window is just easier.
 In addition, tabs in most browsers use fewer computing resources than opening a completely new browser window.